-- To give a vote in India they need to physically go to India in their constituency according to their passport and show their original passport at the voting centre.
-Many people submitted requests to the Election commission as well as multiple NRIs have submitted their writ petitions in the supreme court, asking to look into the other medium for giving vote because flying to India just to vote in India can be costly both financially and geologically.
+- To give a vote in India they need to physically go to India in their constituency according to their passport and show their original passport at the voting center.
+Many people submitted requests to the Election commission as well as multiple NRIs have submitted their writ petitions in the supreme court, asking to look into the other medium for giving a vote because flying to India just to vote in India can be costly both financially and geologically.

 - To solve this problem of voting rights of NRIs a Lok sabha committee of 12 members was set up to look into three main suggestions to solve this problem, Those are as follows –

-- Online voting – As the name suggests, NRIs can give a vote online just like a Shareholder vote in the General meeting of corporations.
+- Online voting – As the name suggests, NRIs can give a vote online just like a Shareholder vote in the General Meeting of corporations.
 But this option was crossed after giving the reason of it being not secure enough to do such an important task remotely as the secrecy of a vote can be compromised.

 - Voting at Indian mission abroad – They refused this option as well because The India mission abroad does not have enough resources for this kind of immense task.
 Indian mission aboard comes under Externals affair.
 They are also known as Indian Embassies.

-After finishing their study of vote in India they find that postal ballot and proxy ballot came out to be the most viable options according to them, Since, Proxy voting is also done by the army officers, Police officers who have posted out of their state, or Indian officials who have been sent abroad for official government work.
+After finishing their study of the vote in India they find that postal ballot and proxy ballot came out to be the most viable options according to them, Since, Proxy voting is also done by army officers, Police officers who have posted out of their state, or Indian officials who have been sent abroad for official government work.

 In this blog, we learned about various things regarding the Indian elections.
 To remind you we covered topics of when the election commission was first founded.
-The First election pre-independence of India and post-independence of India.
+The First election was pre-independence of India and post-independence of India.
 How the Indian voters vote during the election.
 How long does the election last?
-Who has the right to vote and who doesn’t.
+Who has the right to vote and who doesn’t?
 And the causes of it.
-And last but not least how can NRIs vote during the election and what are the things going on to make the process easier for them.
+And last but not least how can NRIs vote during the election and what are the things going on to make the process easier for them?